-The Fund invests in nominal and inflation-linked government and investment grade corporate bonds to improve the resilience of the portfolio.
-Exposure includes securities issued by the UK Government, given their similarities within the Scheme's liabilities.
-To enhance yield, the Fund may maintain investments in credit securities issued by UK and global companies.
+The Fund invests in inflation-linked government and diversified credit to improve the resilience of the portfolio.
+Exposure includes index linked securities issued by the UK Government, given their similarities within the Scheme's liabilities.
+To enhance yield, the Fund may place investments in credit securities issued by UK and global companies.
 This asset class is managed through both passive and active mandates.
 When active management is selected the manager will aim to maximise risk adjusted returns across a full market cycle.